 In my three decades+ experience, I’ve seen both sides of the equation.
 As a broadcast journalist, I was asked to consider press-release submissions.
-As a Biz Coach columnist, I’m lobbied for publicity all the time.
+On this portal, I’m lobbied for publicity all the time.
 I’ve also written press releases to promote my clients, my firm and my employers (prior to becoming a business-performance consultant).

 So for maximum impact, here are eight basic tips:

 - Brevity – write one page with an economy of words – 300 to 450 words – to explain relevance or benefits.
 Occasionally, it’s OK to make it longer with an attachment for a white paper or a research study.

 - Use good grammar to insure confidence among readers.
 (See: 25 Best Practices for Better Business Writing.)

 - Remember the acronym, “WIIFM”, or what’s in it for me.
 Journalists and other readers want to know why they should pay attention to your press release.